 Multiple myeloma compromises the immune system by reducing the number of healthy white blood cells that fight infection.
 Myeloma treatments can further reduce levels of effective white blood cells and suppress the immune system in other ways.
 People with myeloma are vulnerable to infections by bacteria, viruses, and fungi that would be easily fended off by those with healthy immune systems.
 Common colds and the flu can be more severe in those with myeloma.

 As multiple myeloma destroys bone, large amounts of calcium are released into the bloodstream.
 Hypercalcemia is the term for higher-than-normal levels of calcium in the blood.
 Hypercalcemia can cause muscle weakness and drowsiness.

-Some people with myeloma experience cognitive symptoms such as memory problems, trouble concentrating, slurring of words, and getting lost in familiar places.
+Some people with myeloma experience cognitive symptoms, such as memory problems, trouble concentrating, slurring of words, and getting lost in familiar places.
 Neurological symptoms may be caused by chemotherapy, known as “chemo brain” or “cog fog.”
 Cognitive issues can also be caused directly by myeloma, as a result of high levels of calcium or abnormal proteins in the blood that interfere with blood flow in the brain.
 In some cases, people with myeloma may experience seizures or weakness on one side of the body.

-Many people with myeloma experience anxiety and depression, common symptoms in all chronic illnesses.
+Edema (swelling) in the face, ankles, legs, and abdomen is a possible symptom of kidney disease.
+Many people with myeloma experience anxiety and depression, which are common symptoms for all people living with chronic illnesses.